syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/formulas.md

 ---
 layout: post
-title: Formulas in JavaScript Spreadsheet Control | Syncfusion
+title: Formulas in ##Platform_Name## Spreadsheet Control | Syncfusion
-description: Learn here all about formulas in Syncfusion Essential JavaScript Spreadsheet control, its elements and more.
+description: Learn here all about Formulas in Syncfusion Essential ##Platform_Name## Spreadsheet control, its elements and more.
 platform: ej2-javascript
 control: Formulas
 publishingplatform: ##Platform_Name##